manishkatyan/bbb-strapi/README.md

 <img src="assets/bbb-configuration.png" alt="highered-strapi" width="300" height="150" />

 - Enter BigBlueButton Url and Secret.
+- click on verify, if the given Url and Secret is valid it will be verified successfully, otherwise check with entered details.
 - click on Save.

-> Note: BigBlueButton Url and Secret should be valid one, to start or join the classes.

 ## Features

-- Integrate your BigBlueButton like moodle,using BigBlueButton url and secret.
-- Create online classes easily.
+- Create new classes.
 - Moderator easily start classes by one click.
-- Invite students clicking on invite button,which has BigBlueButton Url and acess code to join.
+- Invite students by clicking on invite button,which has BigBlueButton Url and acess code to join.
   - Access code is mandatory to student join the class.